 Tapping into a feedback loop: Dr. Alexander Quinn seeks mechanical solutions to electrical problems in the heart

-There are many different kinds of arrhythmias - irregular heartbeats - that canlead to problems from dizziness and fatigue to heart failure and sudden death.
-Dr. Alex Quinn is looking for effective new ways to regulate arrhythmias, by studying how the mechanical function of the heart impacts its electrical activity—and vice versa.
+There are many different kinds of arrhythmias - irregular heartbeats - that can lead to problems from dizziness and fatigue to heart failure and sudden death.
+Dr. Alex Quinn is looking for new ways to prevent and treat rrhythmias, by studying how the mechanical function of the heart impacts its electrical activity.

-To date, there has been little success managing arrhythmias with drugs.
-Current treatments range from electrical devices like implantable pacemakers and defibrillators, to invasive procedures like catheter ablation and surgery.
-Dr. Quinn wants to open the door to new therapeutic possibilities by targeting mechanical processes in the heart.
+To date, there has been relatively little success in managing arrhythmias with drugs.
+Current treatments include electrical devices like implantable pacemakers and defibrillators or invasive procedures like catheter ablation and surgery.
+By discovering how heart mechanics influences electrics, Dr. Quinn hopes to open the door to new therapeutics targeting this mechano-electric feedback loop.

 "This year's Molly Appeal will support one of the key elements for the translation of our findings to people: access to a library of tissue samples from heart failure patients," says Dr. Quinn.
 "Using this resource, we can strengthen our collaborations with Dalhousie researchers in Halifax, such as Dr. Susan Howlett, and Dr. Kishore Pasumarthi, and establish new links with our DMNB colleagues in Saint John to develop innovative treatments designed specifically to eliminate arrythmias and break the heart failure loop."